Montgomery County Leadership: Leslie Heffernen, Chair of the Board, Ambler Savings Bank

 I know how to ask for things.
 At Syracuse, one year, I wanted to get into a class that had been filled, so I went to the dean of students’ office and knocked on his door.
 I told him, “There’s this class I want to get into,” and he got me a space.

-I had a professor at Syracuse who decided to cancel class.
+I had professor at Syracuse who decided to cancel class.
 It was a snowy evening with temperatures in the twenties; I dragged myself to that class through the bone-chilling winds.
 It was an English writing class, a prerequisite.
 The professor got mad because not everyone was prepared.
 He said, “You guys, just forget it!
 You can leave!
 Class is over.”

-I had done my work and I was prepared because college was expensive for me.
+I had done my work and I was prepared, because college was expensive for me.
 I had in my mind how much each class was costing me.
 I sat there and I said to him, “Look, I’m paying for this.
 You’re kind of mine for the hour, so you need to teach me.”
 And he did.

 That’s bold.
 Where does that come from?